-Our OT will send you the necessary Registration Fee payment information.
+Contact our OT if you did not receive the necessary Registration Fee payment information.

 Here's the ELMC Case for the academic year 2021-2022 :

 * * * * *

 How does the ELMC Registration procedure work ?

 - first of all you read the Rules of the Competition & the new Case

 - you start working on the two written submissions